HBO and 'Game of Thrones' lead nominations for television's Emmy awards

-LOS ANGELES (Reuters) - HBO and its medieval fantasy series “Game of Thrones” led nominations on Tuesday television’s Emmy awards.
+LOS ANGELES, July 16 (Reuters) - HBO and its medieval fantasy series “Game of Thrones” led nominations on Tuesday television’s Emmy awards.

 HBO got a leading 137 nominations, including 32 for “Game of Thrones.”